iamajraj/simple-lang-interpreter-js/README.md

 # Simple Lang Interpreter 🐥😴

-A Interpreter which can perform !everything that you can think of, basically it can define variables and can print variables and values in the console 🤓
+An Interpreter which can perform !everything that you can think of, basically it can define variables and can print variables and values in the console 🤓